 This path is done in another way (here in an HTML table):

 foreach ( $resources as $key => $resource ) echo 'Name of field: ' . $key . ' - Value: ' . $resource . '<br />';

 You now have everything needed to create a script to both list and display information for a particular client.

-R-CRUD.php script.
-If you encounter any difficulties, follow the example from the
+R-CRUD.php.
+If you encounter any difficulties, follow the example from the file

-1-Retrieve.php file, which contains the result to which you should get.
+1-Retrieve.php which corresponds to the result you should get.

 We will see in another tutorial how to filter, sort and limit the number of items displayed in the list.